yolocs/ce-test-actor/README.md

 ECHO_HOSTS=default-broker.default.svc.cluster.local,other.example.com
 # (Optional) Set this env to always respond error for these hosts; use "*" to match all hosts.
 ERR_HOSTS=default-broker.default.svc.cluster.local,other.example.com
+# (Optional) Set this env to response with a certain error rate.
+ERR_HOST must be set first.
+ERR_RATE=50
 ./actor
 ```